 Unlike some VPN providers, NordVPN doesn’t have a free plan.
 You must purchase a paid subscription to use the service.
 However, it is our opinion that you get what you pay for.
 The supplier also has no tiered service offering.
 There’s only one kind of subscription service.
 That doesn’t mean there’s only one price though.
 The subscription price will vary depending on the duration of the subscription you purchase.

 If you choose the one-month plan, you’ll be billed $11.95 every month.
 For a better deal, the yearly plan at $69 amounts to just $5.75 per month.
-And even better, the two-year plan at $79 brings the monthly cost down to just $3.29.
+And even better, the three-year plan brings the monthly cost down to just $3.49.
 Furthermore, all plans feature NordVPN’s 30-day money back guarantee so you don’t have to take unnecessary risks.

 The NordVPN Clients